adelekeogunsona/alx-system_engineering-devops/0x00-shell_basics/README.md

 Added a script that changes the working directory to the previous one Added a script to list all files(even ones with names beginning with a period character, which ae normally hidden) in th current directory and the parent of the working directory and the /boot directory (in this order), in long format
-Added a script that prints the type of the file name iamafile
+Added a script that prints the type of the file name iamafile Created a symbolic link to /bin/ls, named _ls_